 For each channel profile, you can configure three power saving modes: Normal, Sleep, and Deep Sleep.
 The configuration will be applied to channels with the profile you are working on.

-Note: Sleep and Deep Sleep modes are only available if the base station has a Power Saving Modes license.
+Note: Sleep and Deep Sleep modes are only available if the base station has a Power Saving Modes license and is operating on battery power.